kestra-io/docs/content/blogs/2024-10-08-dbt-kestra.md

 This flexibility allows you to easily share code, manage updates, and ensure that development environments stay synchronized with production.
 For example, use the `UploadFiles` task to automatically upload the latest version of your dbt code to your Kestra instance, and use `DeleteFiles` to keep everything organized and up-to-date.

-## Enhanced Logs for Large-Scale dbt Projects
+## Manage dbt Execution Logs in Large-Scale dbt Projects

 ![logs](/blogs/2024-10-08-dbt-kestra/logs.png)